Svetlîi: History of Svetlîi

-From the beginning of the 1960s to the mid-1990s of the 20th century, entire neighborhoods of individual residential houses were built in Svetlîi for the specialists of the state farm technical school.
+From the beginning of the 1960s to the mid-1990s, entire neighborhoods of individual residential houses were built in Svetlîi for the specialists of the state farm technical school.
 In 1969, a three-storey high school building for 960 places and school workshops were commissioned.
 In 1982, the Palace of Culture was opened for 750 people.
 In 1972, the administrative building of the village council, consumer services house, and veterinary clinic were built.
 In 1986, a kindergarten was built with 200 places.

 In connection with the renaming of the state farm-technical school in 1992 into an agrarian-technical college, in the following years the state farm ceased to exist.
-In carrying out the program "Pǎmânt" all fixed assets and land farms were privatized.
+In carrying out the program "Pământ" all fixed assets and land farms were privatized.
 On the basis of the former farm, LLC Mekagronomiya Plus was established.

-On March 5, 1995, at a national referendum held on the issue of joining the autonomous territorial unit of Gagauzia (Gagauz Yeri), residents of the villages of Svetlîi and Alexeevca voted for entering a new entity.
+On March 5, 1995, at a national referendum held on the issue of joining the autonomous territorial unit of Gagauzia, residents of the villages of Svetlîi and Alexeevca voted for entering the new entity.
 The village of Corten Nou, which at one time was part of the administrative subordination of the mayor's office of Svetlîi, remained under the administrative subordination of the Taraclia district.
 As a result of the construction and development of settlements, the village of Svetlîi and the village of Corten Nou merged into one settlement as far back as the 1960s.
 With the passage of time, the former village of Corten Nou, inhabited by ethnic Bulgarians, became one of the streets of the village of Svetlîi and was named after Georgi Dimitrov, but now it is again a separate village, which, unlike Svetlîi, is in Taraclia district.

-Alexeevca

-The area of the village Alexeevca is approximately 0.64 km2.